urunrefined/nasm16bitdospc98/README.md

 contained arguments one by one by splitting them with using the spaces, which separate one argument from another.
 Other ways of doing this (for example using some sort of quotes) are not considered.

+### callback.nasm
+Very simple example showing how to invoke a callback.
+In this case the printdirect procedure is invoked 10 times, which prints an 'A', which was set before calling the callback.